Ynekkab/DES228_ProjectTwo/README.md

 ## Technical Overview

-The design is inspired by Linkin Park's punk style but meant to be stand alone and not about the band.
+The design is inspired by Linkin Park's punk style.

 The words will be emphasized and reiterated through transformations, colors, and other aspects through CSS.